MathematicGuy/RemoteObsidian/Artificial Intelligence/Mathematic  for Machine Learning.md

 Complete: Non-singular
 all rest: singular
 ![[Pasted image 20240304114630.png]]
-3 different type -> non-singular and a complete system all with more than 1 black -> redundant black dog and white dog -> contracdictory (still -> singular)
+3 different type so it non-singular and a complete system all with more than 1 black -> redundant black dog and white dog -> contracdictory (still -> singular)
 	just 1 dog with 2 type, and 1 bird